Carpal tunnel syndrome | Mate kāwititanga o te ringa

 Key points about carpal tunnel syndrome

-• Carpal tunnel syndrome (mate kāwititanga o te ringa) is a painful hand condition caused by a pinched nerve in your wrist.
+• Carpal tunnel syndrome (mate kāwititanga o te ringa) is a hand and wrist condition caused by pressure on a nerve in your wrist.

-• It usually starts with a tingling or numbness in your hands and fingers, and becomes increasingly painful.
+• It usually starts with a tingling or numbness in your hands and fingers.
+It can also become painful.

-• It is 5 times more common in women than in men and occurs most often in people aged between 30 and 60.
+• It's more common in women than in men and often occurs during pregnancy.

 • It may be brought on by repetitive activities at work, sport or other recreational activities.